rocketlabdelta/rocketlabdelta.com/_projects/tiny-wings.md

 > This project is ongoing.
 See the [Notion project page][1] for working notes.

-Most hobby rockets have fins made out of flat material--balsa, basswood, birch plywood, G10, carbon plate, etc.--with the ends either rounded or beveled.
+Most hobby rockets have fins made out of flat material--balsa, basswood, birch plywood, G10, carbon plate, etc.--with the edges either rounded or beveled.
-I would like to shape the fins of this rockets with a real airfoil profile (or something as close as I can approximate).
+I will shape the fins of this rockets using a [real NACA airfoil profile][2] (or something as close as I can approximate).
-These "tiny wings" will be able to generate more aerodynamic lift than their flat-finned counterparts when the rocket needs to make adjustments mid flight, like encountering wind shear or leaving the launch rail
+These "tiny wings" will be able to generate more lift than their flat-finned counterparts when the rocket needs to make aerodynamic adjustments in flight--encountering winds aloft, leaving the launch rail, etc.--which should result in a more stable, more efficient flight profile.

 ## Design Criteria

 - Design for subsonic flights
 - Reach an easily-recoverable altitude--under 3000 feet--on a small H motor for an HPR Level 1 certification flight
 - Be able to fly well on small, HAZMAT-free reloads from Loki Research
-- Be able to fly well on long-burn I motors like the [AeroTech I59][2]
+- Be able to fly well on long-burn I motors like the [AeroTech I59][3]
 - Have a payload bay that can accommodate a variety of video payloads
 - Serve as a test-bed for trying new (to me) adhesives and composite materials
 - Be as light as I can make it while being strong enough and durable enough for many flights